pharo-ide/Calypso/Calypso-NavigationModel.package/ClySimpleTag.class/README.md

-I am a root of hierarchy of first class tags which can mark objects.
+I am a root of hierarchy of first class tags which could mark environment items.

-For example ClyAbstractItemTag is created to mark abstract classes and methods.
+For example ClyAbstractClassTag is created to mark abstract classes.

-ClyBrowserItem provides suitable methods for tagging:
+ClyEnvironmentItem provide suitable methods for tagging:
 	- item markWith: aSimpleTagClass
 	- item isMarkedWith: aSimpleTagClass

-I provide singleton instance for my subclasses:
-	ClyAbstractItemTag instance
-So tagging items do not produce garbage
+I provide singleton instance for my subclasses.
+So tagging items do not produce much garbage